Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Model and method

-On the contrary, for hadrons containing one heavy quark, the above symmetry breaking effects will be largely suppressed \cite{Anselmino:1992vg}.
-According to the heavy quark effective theory (HQET) \cite{Manohar:2000dt}, the kinematic and spin-dependent terms are inversely proportional to the heavy quark mass and they give small contributions to the hadron mass.
-As for the size of the diquark, it does not trouble us a lot.
-The reason is that the constituent quark model is still successful on handling the properties of conventional hadrons, although the constituent quark has a comparable size with the diquark \cite{Anselmino:1992vg}.
-Thus, the size of diquark has no significant influence on DAS.
-So in general, there is possibly a better diquark-antiquark symmetry for hadrons containing one heavy quark.
-In Ref. \cite{Lichtenberg:1995kg}, Lichtenberg, Roncaglia, and Predazzi analyzed relations for the masses of heavy quark hadrons by using the Feynman-Hellmann theorem and semiempirical formulas.
-They got some mass sum rules for heavy quark hadrons.
-Here we just list several of them\footnote{The third sum rule was not explicitly given in Ref. \cite{Lichtenberg:1995kg}},
+In contrast, for hadrons containing one heavy quark, the aforementioned symmetry breaking effects will be largely suppressed \cite{Anselmino:1992vg}.
+According to the heavy quark effective theory (HQET) \cite{Manohar:2000dt}, the kinematic and spin-dependent terms are inversely proportional to the heavy quark mass and make small contributions to the hadron mass.
+The size of the diquark is not a major concern, because the constituent quark model is still successful in handling the properties of conventional hadrons, even though the constituent quark has a comparable size to the diquark \cite{Anselmino:1992vg}.
+Thus, the size of diquark has no significant impact on the DAS.
+Therefore, in general, there is possibly a better diquark-antiquark symmetry for hadrons containing one heavy quark.
+In Ref. \cite{Lichtenberg:1995kg}, Lichtenberg, Roncaglia, and Predazzi analyzed relations for the masses of heavy quark hadrons using the Feynman-Hellmann theorem and semiempirical formulas.
+They obtained some mass sum rules for heavy quark hadrons.
+We have listed a selection of these as follows:

-which will be adopted in the following discussions.
-They also follow from the heavy quark flavor symmetry.
-One may confirm these relations by noticing that the values of $(l.h.s.-r.h.s)$ are $12.9$ MeV, $-0.6$ MeV, $-9.5$ MeV, and $-21.5$ MeV (${\Omega_b^*}-{\Omega_b}=14.4$ MeV in CMI model is used), respectively.
+which are adopted in the following discussions.
+These also follow from the heavy quark flavor symmetry.
+These relations can be confirmed by observing that the values of $(l.h.s.-r.h.s)$ are $12.9$ MeV, $-0.6$ MeV, $-9.5$ MeV, and $-21.5$ MeV (${\Omega_b^*}-{\Omega_b}=14.4$ MeV is used in the CMI model), respectively.
 The common feature of these four relations is that only highest spins are involved.
-In fact, the last three relations also satisfy the diquark-antiquark symmetry for light quarks where the diquark spin is 1.
-It is true that a better DAS exists for hadrons containing one heavy quark than the case without heavy quarks.
+In fact, the final three relations also satisfy the diquark-antiquark symmetry for light quarks in which the diquark spin is 1.
+It is true that a better DAS exists for hadrons containing one heavy quark than for those without heavy quarks.
+Although more relations can be found in Ref. \cite{Lichtenberg:1995kg}, it is not necessary to consider them in this work.

-Although more relations can be found in Ref. \cite{Lichtenberg:1995kg}, they are not necessary to consider in this work.
-Our strategy to estimate the masses of double-heavy tetraquarks is to combine HDAS and the above four mass sum rules.
-To illustrate the idea, we temporarily focus only on Eq. \eqref{vec eq 1}.
-If we consider the heavy diquark-antiquark symmetry for the $cc$ diquark, one gets
+Our strategy for estimating the masses of double-heavy tetraquarks is to combine HDAS and the aforementioned four mass sum rules.
+To illustrate the concept, we temporarily focus only on Eq. \eqref{vec eq 1}.
+If we consider the heavy diquark-antiquark symmetry for the $cc$ diquark, we obtain